- Advertising a construction or trade\ business isn't as easy as other industries such as retail with a wider social media reach and interest.

 There are over 4,500 searches Australia-wide for builders, and you really do not want to be fielding inquiries from all over Australia if you only work in Sydney.
 There is no point in getting business across the country if you are not able to service it, be very clear about the geographic areas and boundaries you work within.
 A Google Maps location on your business listing will help keep you tied to a local audience.

-To budget your campaigns determine the value of a sale. $30 per click may sound expensive but if the average remuneration for a plumbing job nets you a four to five hundred dollars then it’s money well spent.
+To budget your campaigns, you need to determine the value of a sale. $30 per click may sound expensive but if the average remuneration for a plumbing job nets you a four to five hundred dollars then it’s money well spent.

 The beauty of both platforms as a means to advertise is they provide instant feedback on what is working and what’s not.
 Both sites take a day or two to gather momentum but the signals are similar for each.

 In both instances, it’s vital to ensure ‘Relevancy’ for your ads and the pages they point to.
 Using plumbers as an example, if your landing page isn’t correctly set up and optimised for plumbing terms & locality, then your ads will score badly.

 Be specific about the types of plumbing services you offer, the locations your service and mention both of these items on your online landing pages and your advertisements.

 Which ad metrics do you need to care about?

 Primarily, click through rate is your number indicator of success.
 Between 1%-4% click through is a good starting point for each channel but look to increase these as you learn and test creative executions, keywords and landing pages.

 Facebook has an easily identifiable relevance score that is visible in the reporting metrics.
 This looks at audiences targeted and the way they engage with your ad and your site after they’ve clicked.